 The DSM-5 criteria for each type of adjustment disorder relate to its specific symptoms.
 The manual specifies adjustment disorder with

-- Mixed depressed mood and anxiety
+- Adjustment disorder with mixed depressed mood and anxiety

-- Mixed disturbance of emotions and conduct
+- Adjustment disorder with disturbance of conduct

 - Unspecified (symptoms don’t quite meet the criteria for any of the defined categories)